 My name is Charlie and I've been programming my entire life.
 In spite of my background being primarily in video game development, which is what motivated me to pursue programming as a young boy, I have since gained experience in many other disciplines and fields of technology and computer science.
 This wide range of tech experience came from developing software as a freelance programmer and by way of my own natural inquisitiveness and curiosity.
-Working professionally with my late father - an inventor, engineer, and a highly skilled machinist - has also resulted in experience with things I would've otherwise never been exposed to.
+Working professionally with my late father - an inventor, engineer, and a highly skilled machinist - has also enabled me to gather real-world experience with things I would've otherwise never been exposed to on my own.

-Some of the things I have experience working with are: developing embedded electronics systems, precision CNC machining for optics/medical/military applications, reverse engineering various application software, high performance real-time graphics rendering system development, programming language/compiler/virtual-machine design and optimization, digital signal processing/mixing/synthesis, procedural generation of textures/geometry/animation/behavior/logic, entropy coding and dictionary compression algorithms, software network protocol design/implementation, and more.
+At a glance, some of the things I have experience with are: developing embedded electronics systems, precision CNC machining for optics/medical/military applications, application/software reverse engineering, high performance real-time graphics rendering, programming language/compiler/virtual-machine design, digital signal processing/mixing/synthesis, developing procedural generation systems for texture/geometry/animation/behavior/logic, entropy coding and dictionary data compression algorithms, software network protocol design/implementation, and many more.

-While I am thoroughly a fan of free-and-open-source-software I am also a husband and father of two and my wife and I are working to diversify our income by growing multiple streams of income through various projects and types of work.
-I have invested too much time and energy, and that of my family's, to just give away my hard work.
-I owe it to them and to myself to build something to show for for my hard-earned skills.
-I aim to create software whose value is arguably greater than the price I ask for it, simultaneously undercutting the competition and saving my patrons money, all while building an income for my family.
-This is the ideal scenario because this is the one where everybody wins!
+While I am thoroughly a fan and grateful user of free-and-open-source-software I am also a husband and father of two, and my wife and I have been working to diversify our household income by growing multiple incomes through various projects and self-employment.
+I have invested too much time and energy, and that of my family's, to just give away the software I develop.
+I owe it to them, and to myself, to have something to show for for my hard-won skills and abilities.
+As such, I aim to create software whose value is arguably greater than the compensation I ask for in return from users, simultaneously undercutting the competition and saving users money.
+All the while I'm building an income for my family.
+This is the ideal win-win-win scenario for everyone!

-What gives me a sense of purpose and achievement in life is not the acquisition of material possessions but instead the solving of the unsolved problems of the world.
-I enjoy pioneering new methods and means and obviating and upsetting the long-established antiquated ways that would otherwise never evolve without creative people intervening.
-I dream of making the world a better place the ways I best know how: through technological innovation and by inspiring others to pursue their own independence, originality, and ability to change the world too.
+What gives me a sense of purpose and achievement in life is not the acquisition of material possessions but instead the solving of the world's unsolved problems - pioneering new methods and means and obviating and upsetting long-established ways that would otherwise never evolve if it weren't for creativity intervening.
+I dream of making the world a better place the best way I know how: through technological innovation and by inspiring others to pursue their own independence, originality, and potential to change the world for the better too.

 (Donate via TipStash! https://www.tipstash.com/59YEKVDOR8)